romandidomizio/Sugar/README.md

 ## Security Best Practices
 - Validate and sanitize inputs on both frontend and backend.
-- Implement CORS and rate limiting on your backend to prevent abuse.

 ## Troubleshooting
 - **Database Connection Issues:** Ensure your `MONGODB_URI` is correct and network settings allow access.
-- **Expo Issues:** Ensure the Expo Go app is up to date.

 ## Contact
 For any questions or issues, please contact the project maintainer at [rodi1364@colorado.edu].